 Andrew’s recent cases include:

--Successfully defending a client accused of masterminding a £40m mortgage fraud conspiracy.
-After a four month trial at Southwark Crown Court, the client was acquitted.
+- Successfully defending a client accused of masterminding a £40 million mortgage fraud conspiracy.
+After a four-month trial at Southwark Crown Court, the client was acquitted

--Successfully defending a high profile media celebrity under police investigation in relation to historic sexual offences.
-The investigation ultimately resulted in no charges being brought after representation were made to the Crown Prosecution Service.
+- Successfully defending a high profile media celebrity under police investigation in relation to historic sexual offences.
+The investigation ultimately resulted in no charges being brought after representations were made to the Crown Prosecution Service